This position will have two primary areas of focus: 1. Drive overnight social group business including weddings, family reunions and other

 The following are examples of types of geographers:

 Human geographers analyze the organization of human activity and its relationships with the physical environment.
-Human geographers often combine issues from other disciplines into their research, which may include economic, social, or political topics.
-In their research, some human geographers rely primarily on statistical techniques and others rely on non-statistical sources, such as field observations and interviews.
+Human geographers often combine issues from other disciplines into their research, which may include economic, environmental, medical, cultural, social, or political topics.
+In their research, some human geographers rely primarily on statistical techniques or quantitative methods, and others rely on nonstatistical sources or qualitative methods, such as field observations and interviews.

 Geographers often work on projects with people in related fields.
-For example, economic geographers may work with urban planners, civil engineers, legislators, and real estate professionals to determine the best location for new public transportation infrastructure.
+For example, geographers may work with urban planners, civil engineers, legislators, or real estate professionals to determine the best location for new public transportation infrastructure.

 Some people with a geography degree become postsecondary teachers.

-Geographers hold about 1,400 jobs.
-The industries that employ the most geographers are as follows:
+Geographers hold about 1,500 jobs.
+The largest employers of geographers are as follows:

 Many geographers do fieldwork to gather information and data.
 For example, geographers often make site visits to observe geographic features, such as the landscape and environment.
 Some geographers travel to the region they are studying, and sometimes that means working in foreign countries and remote locations.